 - Samples and reagents brought to the NE-CAT APS facility by NE-CAT members and general users must require no greater than the classification of Biosafety Level 1 (BSL1) as defined by the American Biological Safety Association in most recent edition of "Biosafety in Microbiological and Biomedical Laboratories (BMBL)".
 Any BSL2 or BSL3 activity at ANL and APS requires the approval of the ANL Institutional Biosafety Committee.
 Those reviews will be arranged through the APS User ESH Support Group. - 2.
-All work performed at the NE-CAT facility that is governed by this safety document will be classified to be contained within the APS Experiment Hazard Classes 1 (APS Base)

-and 2 (Cryogenics).
-Any deviation from these policies will require a specific operating procedure to be developed by the NE-CAT safety coordinator in consultation with the appropriate ANL/APS safety personnel.

-3. The confidentiality of the research conducted by NE-CAT members and general users will be maintained if requested by marking appropriate column on the APS ESAF form.
-The sample information will be made available to the ANL/APS safety personnel upon request to the Safety Coordinator and retained for two years from the starting date of the experiment.
+All work performed at the NE-CAT facility that is governed by this safety document will be classified to be contained within the APS Experimental Safety Envelopes 1 (APS Base) and 2 (Cryogenics).
+Any deviation from these policies will require a specific operating procedure to be developed by the NE-CAT safety coordinator in consultation with the appropriate ANL/APS safety personnel. - 3.
+The confidentiality of the research conducted by NE-CAT members and general users will be maintained if requested by marking appropriate column while submitting the APS ESAF form.
+The users with proprietary samples would hand over the details of the samples in a sealed envelope to Safety Coordinator before starting their experiments and would be returned back to them when their experiments are completed.
+The sample information will be made available to the ANL/APS safety personnel upon request to the Safety Coordinator during the performance of experiments at the beamlines.